BensThoughts/next-mdx-filesystem/README.md

 >`getSlugs()` should be called from within `getStaticPaths()`

-This can be used inside of a catch all next route that uses slug. i.e. a page named `[...slug]`.
+This can be used inside of a catch all next route that uses slug. i.e. a page named `[...slug].tsx`.

 ```ts
 import {MdxFilesystem} from 'next-mdx-filesystem';